Masked Gradient-Based Causal Structure Learning: Masked Causal Structure Learning

-We thus use Gubmel-Sigmoid to approximate binary entries in the adjacency matrix.
+We thus use Gumbel-Sigmoid to approximate the binary adjacency matrix.
 Consider that an edge helps produce a better reconstruction and does not violate the acyclicity constraint.
-If we repeatedly apply the Gumbel-Sigmoid and estimate the score function, then a gradient-based algorithm, assuming that it is applicable for now, will push the logit so that the output is close to $1$ in the expected sense.
-If the acyclicity constraint is violated, then some entries would be pushed towards $0$ to meet the acyclicity constraint.
+Intuitively, if we repeatedly apply Gumbel-Sigmoid and estimate the score function between observed and reconstructed samples, gradient-based optimization will push the logit so that the Gumbel-Sigmoid output is close to one in the expected sense.
+If the acyclicity constraint is violated, some entries will be pushed towards zero to meet the constraint.